-A student is eligible to take the ESL supplemental certification exam by request, after passing their content certification exam, as well as passing EDU 3320 Foundations of ESL, and at least one of the following: RDG 3326 Primary, RDG 3327 Intermediate, or RDG 3342 Literacy in the Content Area.
+A student is eligible to take the ESL supplemental certification exam by request, after passing their content certification exam, as well as passing EDU 2320 Teaching Culturally and Linguistically Diverse Students, and at least one of the following:

+- RDG 3326 Primary Literacy

+- RDG 4327 Intermediate Literacy

+- RDG 3342 Disciplinary Literacy.

 A student will only be released one time to take the ESL supplemental certification exam prior to graduation.